neonexus/streamer-toolkit/README.md

 Because I'm a programmer, I was inspired to create, and because it allows me a greater flexibility in what is possible in live chat. `!testAlert` for example, instructs StreamLabs to send a test alert so you can adjust your overlays.
 Or `!joke` to get a random [Chuck Norris](https://chucknorris.io/) factoid.
 It has also allowed me to make use of the best parts of Botisimo, while using the loyalty system on StreamLabs for things like `!dice`, to gamble with the "tokens" viewers earn from watching.
-I also hope, that this could be a useful tool to some, be it a something to learn with, or ideally inspire some new chat feature.
+I also hope, that this could be a useful tool to some, be it something to learn with, or ideally inspire some new chat feature.

 **Why Sails, and not X framework?**

 I really like Sails.
 It's well structured, well defined, and open to configuration.
 Just [check out the controller](../../blob/master/api/controllers/general/joke.js) for the `!joke` command.
 It's clean, simple to understand, and has it's own documentation built into the JavaScript file itself, making custom documentation a breeze, while providing enforcement of input constraints, with simple instructions.